KamoM-UI/PLP-Hackathon/README.md

 **Thank you for your review**

 I am very grateful for you viewing my project.
 Please feel free to provide feedback so I can improve my skills.

+Please download the files and open using microsoft edge.